 A blower is a handy tool to have around the house, so why wouldn't it be handy at the jobsite as well?
 You could use one to: clear the floors; blow shingle grit off a roof; clean up that miter saw before loading it up for the day; dry the morning dew off your outdoor workstation; blow the filth out of your work truck; you could even use it to dust yourself off before heading home for the day.

 Many first-generation cordless circular saws lacked power, which caused stalls and binding, and the number of cuts completed with one battery was lackluster, at best.
 Makita now makes a full-size, 36V cordless circ saw that may give its corded cousins a run for their money.
-The XSH01X/Z is part of the X2 platform, meaning it runs off two Makita 18V lithium ion batteries, the same battery that powers the world's largest cordless tool selection.
+The XSH08Z is part of the X2 platform, meaning it runs off two Makita 18V lithium ion batteries, the same battery that powers the world's largest cordless tool selection.

 For half the price of a quality jobsite radio, you can get yourself a M12 wireless Jobsite Speaker that will stream podcasts or music via Bluetooth from your smartphone.
 It won't sound quite as good as a full-size radio, but what you sacrifice in sound, you benefit in size.
 This rugged little speaker runs off of one M12 battery, and it's small enough to rest on a windowsill and can fit inside a tool bag at the end of the day.
 It communicates with your smartphone up to 30-ft. away and also has a handy USB port in case your phone battery gets low.
-Buy one for $69 where Milwaukee tools are sold.